 To solve this problem, we suggest you use Fucosoft iPhone Data Recovery.
 It also works as iPhone backup extractor, which allows you to access, video and extract data from iTunes/iCloud backup without restoring the device.

-In this guide, we’ve introduced how to downgrade from iOS 14 beta to iOS 13 with or without iTunes.
-You installed iOS 14 beta on your iPhone or iPad but find it is too problematic?
+In this guide, we’ve introduced how to downgrade from iOS 14 to iOS 13 with or without iTunes.
+You installed iOS 14 on your iPhone or iPad but find it is too problematic?
 You can follow the steps above to downgrade your device back to iOS 13.
 Please make sure that you have made a complete backup of your device data before doing the iOS 14 downgrade.
 If you find this guide helpful, please share it to your friends and leave a comment below.
 Thanks for your reading.

 You May Also Like: